GirlsDoPorn: Trials and charges

 An initial trial date was set for March 8, 2018, but the trial was set back by several different delays.
 In January 2019, the judge set a tentative ruling that Wolfe, Pratt, and Garcia had engaged in "malice, fraud or oppression".
 The same day, Pratt filed for bankruptcy, and the case was put on hold.
 The bankruptcy judge deemed that Pratt had acted in bad faith, so the case resumed in early 2019.
 After further delay, trial began on August 20, 2019, lasting until November 2019.
 Kevin Enright served as the judge.

-GirlsDoPorn website owner Michael James Pratt fled the United States in 2019; he was listed as one of the Ten Most Wanted Fugitives on September 7, 2022, and captured by Spanish National Police on December 21, 2022.
+GirlsDoPorn website owner Michael James Pratt fled the United States in 2019.
+He was listed as one of the Ten Most Wanted Fugitives on September 7, 2022, and captured by Spanish National Police on December 21, 2022.

 In September 2019, attorneys were told that Pratt had left the country.
 The following month, Garcia and Wolfe were arrested on charges of sex trafficking after a search warrant was executed by the FBI.
 Wolfe was denied bail in October 2019, and again in May 2020.
 In September 2020, Pratt was added to the FBI's wanted fugitives list.
 He was listed in the FBI Ten Most Wanted Fugitives in September 2022, with an offer of $100,000 for information that lead to his arrest.
 He replaced fugitive Jason Derek Brown, who was removed from the list for no longer meeting the list criteria.
 On December 21, 2022, Pratt was arrested in a hotel in Madrid, Spain by the Spanish National Police pursuant to an Interpol Red Notice.
 This followed assistance by U.S. Immigration and Customs Enforcement (ICE), who received a tip line lead.
 He was extradited and appeared in U.S. court in March 2024.
-Pratt's trial has been scheduled to begin on September 2, 2025.
+Pratt's trial was scheduled to begin on September 2, 2025.